Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

-where $c^{(\alpha)}$ is just the normalising constant of the associated long range-random walk in $\mathbb{Z}^d$.
-A quick comparison between \eqref{discrete-eigenvalues-eq} and \eqref{discrete-eigenvalues-usual-laplacian-eq} should convince the reader that we will need to proceed with some extra care to understand the asymptotic behaviour of $\lambda^{(\alpha,n)}_w$.
+and $c^{(\alpha)}$ is just the normalising constant of the associated long range-random walk in $\mathbb{Z}^d$.
+This is a simple computation that uses the fact that $\psi_k(x+y)-\psi_k(x)=\psi_k(x)\left( \psi_k(y)-1 \right)$.
+A quick comparison between the eigenvalues \eqref{discrete-eigenvalues-usual-laplacian-eq} and \eqref{discrete-eigenvalues-eq} shows that we will need to proceed with some extra care to understand the asymptotic behaviour of $\lambda^{(\alpha,n)}_w$ in terms of $n$ and $w$.